Data-Driven-World/Data-Driven-World.github.io/_Notes/Graph_Search.md

 ## Breadth First Search

 Breadth first search is normally used to find a shortest path between two vertices.
 For example, when you plan your travel from one point to another point, breadth first search can identify the path you should take that gives the shortest path.
-How does this work.
+How does this work?
 Let's take a look at the graph below.

 ### (C)ases